 This Vertical Lift Gate Design program provides a comprehensive design analysis for vertical lift gates with the minimum amount of effort.
 The program encompasses many different design options and provides a conservative design.
-Microsoft Excel workbook is used so that operation is both familiar and easy.
-Visual Basic macros are used throughout to facilitate design.
+The latest version is written using Microsoft Visual Basic 6 which makes operation fast without the overhead coding of Excel.

 Design